joshjohanning-org/export-ghas-to-csv/README.md

 ## How?

-This got a little more complicated than I'd like, but the tl;dr of what I'm trying to figure out is below:
+The tl;dr of what this is doing:

 ```mermaid
 graph TD